dcos/dcos-docs/1.8/administration/installing/deploying-a-local-dcos-universe.md

     sudo make base
     ```

-3. Build `mesosphere/universe` Docker image and compress it to the `local-universe.tar.gz` file.
+3. Build the `mesosphere/universe` Docker image and compress it to the `local-universe.tar.gz`
-Specify a comma-separated list of package names and version using the `DCOS_PACKAGE_INCLUDE`
+file.
+Specify a comma-separated list of package names and versions using the `DCOS_PACKAGE_INCLUDE`
 variable.
 To minimize the container size and download time, you can select only what you need.
 If
 you do not use the `DCOS_PACKAGE_INCLUDE` variable, all *selected* Universe packages will be
 included.
-To view which packages are selected, click on the **Universe** tab in the DC/OS web
+To view which packages are selected, click on the **Catalog** tab in the DC/OS web
 interface.

     ```bash